GSA/ficam-playbooks/_fpki/1_fpki_intro.md

     href: '#where-can-i-find-the-policies-and-standards'
 ---

 Welcome to the **Federal Public Key Infrastructure (FPKI) Guides**!
-In these guides, you will find commonly used links, tools, tips, and information for the FPKI (Federal PKI).
+In these guides, you will find commonly used links, tools, tips, and information for the FPKI.

 These guides are [open source](https://github.com/gsa/ficam-playbooks){:target="_blank"}{:rel="noopener noreferrer"} and a _work in progress_ and we [welcome contributions](https://www.idmanagement.gov/contribute/){:target="_blank"}{:rel="noopener noreferrer"} from our colleagues.
 We encourage you to contribute and share information you think is helpful for the Federal PKI community.